-The Ultimate Guide to Stock Options in Swedish StartupsMarch 20th, 2015, by Erik Byrenius
+The Ultimate Guide to Stock Options in Swedish StartupsApril 24th, 2018, by Erik Byrenius

-First, a summary will give you an overview of the whole process and highlight some common mistakes.
-Next, different kinds of employee incentive programs will be discussed, followed by a deep-dive into how Swedish stock options work and how to set up an option pool.
-Finally, you will be walked through a step-by-step process: how to implement an option scheme.
+First, a summary will give you an overview of the new law and the whole process.
+Next, different kinds of employee incentive programs will be discussed, followed by a deep-dive into the criteria for lower taxes and how to set up an option pool.
+We’ll then discuss vesting before finally walking through a step-by-step process: how to implement a stock options program.

 Disclaimer: This web site and the documents that can be downloaded from here contain general information, which is not advice, and should not be treated as such.
 The information is provided “as is” without any representations or warranties, expressed or implied.

-If an employee quits earlier than expected, the company can usually require him/her to sell part of the warrants back to the company.
-This is accomplished through a so-called vesting scheme whereby the employee gradually earns the right to retain more and more warrants.
+The stock options are tied to the employment and cannot be sold to anyone.
+If an employee quits earlier than expected, some of the stock options will become invalid.
+This is accomplished through a vesting schedule whereby the employee gradually earns the right to retain more and more of the stock options.

 Employee Incentive Programs

 Do you really need an employee incentive program?
 Why?
 Do you want to incentivize employees to work harder?
 To sell more?
 In those cases perhaps it’s better to use a standard bonus program giving short-term incentives for certain behavior.